More at rubyonrails.org:

 Action View Form Helpers

-Forms in web applications are an essential interface for user input.
-However, form markup can quickly become tedious to write and maintain because of the need to handle form control naming and its numerous attributes.
-Rails does away with this complexity by providing view helpers for generating form markup.
-However, since these helpers have different use cases, developers need to know the differences between the helper methods before putting them to use.
+Forms are a common interface for user input in web applications.
+However, form markup can be tedious to write and maintain because of the need to handle form controls, naming, and attributes.
+Rails simplifies this by providing view helpers, which are methods that output HTML form markup.
+This guide will help you understand the different helper methods and when to use each.

 After reading this guide, you will know:

-This guide is not intended to be a complete documentation of available form helpers and their arguments.
-Please visit the Rails API documentation for a complete reference of all available helpers.
+This guide is not intended to be a complete list of all available form helpers.
+Please refer to the Rails API documentation for an exhaustive list of form helpers and their arguments.

 The main form helper is form_with.